-Instructional Operations Managers: Dedan Sims and Raul D. Romo
+Instructional Operations Manager: Dedan Sims

 Course Description: This three-session, one-unit strategy-oriented course focuses on the media industries and on how emerging digital technologies are disrupting the way media consumption, distribution, and business models have traditionally worked.
 This course will emphasize the economics of several types of media - in both news and entertainment- including newspapers, magazines, radio, television, cable television, motion pictures, video gaming, and social media.
 The current media ecosystem will be also explored, including ownership issues and their related impact on the strategies of individual media entities.
 This course will also highlight innovations across a broad range of media companies, from startups to the Fortune 500.
 Cases, lectures, inclass exercises, and guest speakers are the different pedagogies that will be used in this course.
-Last year's guest speakers (via Zoom) were:
+Guest speakers (via Zoom) scheduled to appear in this summer course are:

-- Yasmin Namini, Principal, Yasmin Namini Consulting and former Senior Vice President, Chief Consumer Officer, The New York Times; - Allison Thomas, Hollywood motion picture executive producer-Pleasantville, Seabiscuit, and The Tale of Despereaux- Broadway producer [Note: Seabiscuit was a Best Picture nominee for the 2004 Oscars]; and - Gina Swankie, Federal Bureau of Investigation (FBI), Media Specialist, Sacramento Office
+- Yasmin Namini, Principal, Yasmin Namini Consulting and former Senior Vice President, Chief Consumer Officer, The New York Times. - Allison Thomas, Hollywood motion picture executive producer-Pleasantville, Seabiscuit, and The Tale of Despereaux- Broadway producer [Note: Seabiscuit was a 2003 Best Picture nominee for Oscars]; - Anthony Rutanashoodech, NBC News Photojournalist; and - Kat Ferreira, Marketing and Communications Director, Robert C. Maynard Institute of Journalism Education.

-Past students from this course have gone on to careers at CBS Interactive and NBC Universal afterwards.
+Past students from this course have gone on to careers at CBS Interactive, Amazon Studios and NBC Universal afterwards.